internetstandards/Internet.nl/documentation/Docker-DNS.md

 as some mail servers may filter on this, and it could affect mail tests.
 For a domain that does not otherwise send email, use:

     example.com.
 TXT	"v=spf1 a -all"	; The "a" mechanism is needed for the mail test (see rfc7208, section-2.3).
-    _domainkey.example.com.
-TXT	"v=DKIM1; p="	; empty DKIM to score 100% for this non-sending subdomain that does have SPF "a" mechanism which is needed for mail test.
+    *._domainkey.example.com.
+TXT	"v=DKIM1; p="	; empty DKIM, also to score 100% for this non-sending subdomain that does have SPF "a" mechanism which is needed for mail test.
     _dmarc.example.com.
 TXT	"v=DMARC1; p=reject; sp=reject;"

-    ; optionally set an CAA record to Let's Encrypt (note that if CAA is used, Let's Encrypt must be present) ; example.com.
+    ; optionally set an CAA record to Let's Encrypt or any other used ACME supporting certificate authority (note that if CAA is used, the correct certificate authority must be present)
+    ; example.com.
 CAA 0 issue "letsencrypt.org;"

 The `INTERNETNL_DOMAINNAME` host should also have a working MX and correct FCrDNS.